caodoanh2001/CS112.L21.KHMT/README.md

 ## Latest

+- 21/03/2021: We release our seminar slide of [Backtracking topic](Seminar)
 - 21/03/2021: We update [Algae excercise](Assignments/Week1/Algae).
 - 20/03/2021: We update [BOT excercise](Assignments/Week1/BOT).
 - 19/03/2021: We created this repository.